-Unless the context otherwise requires, all references in this prospectus supplement to "OPKO," "Company," "our company," "we," "us," or "our" refer to OPKO Health, Inc., a Delaware corporation, including its wholly-owned subsidiaries.
+Unless the context otherwise requires, all references in this prospectus supplement to "OPKO," "Company," "our company," "we," "us," or "our" refer to OPKO Health, Inc., a Delaware corporation, including its wholly owned subsidiaries.

-This prospectus supplement and the accompanying prospectus form part of a registration statement on Form S-3 that we filed with the SEC using a "shelf" registration process.
+This prospectus supplement and the accompanying prospectus form part of a registration statement on Form S-3 that we filed with the Securities and Exchange Commission (the "SEC") using a "shelf" registration process.
 This document contains two parts.
 The first part consists of this prospectus supplement, which provides you with specific information about this offering.
 The second part consists of the accompanying prospectus, which provides more general information, some of which may not apply to this offering.
 Generally, when we refer only to the "prospectus," we are referring to both parts combined.
 This prospectus supplement may add, update or change information contained in the accompanying prospectus.
 To the extent that any statement we make in this prospectus supplement is inconsistent with statements made in the accompanying prospectus or any documents incorporated by reference herein or therein, the statements made in this prospectus supplement will be deemed to modify or supersede those made in the accompanying prospectus and such documents incorporated by reference herein and therein.
+The information contained in this prospectus supplement and the accompanying prospectus is current only as of the respective dates of such documents.

-This prospectus supplement and the accompanying prospectus relate to the offering of the borrowed shares.
-Before buying any borrowed shares offered hereby, we urge you to carefully read this prospectus supplement and the accompanying prospectus, together with the information incorporated herein and therein by reference as described under the headings "Where You Can Find More Information" and "Incorporation of Certain Information by Reference."
+This prospectus supplement and the accompanying prospectus relate to the offering of the common stock.
+Before buying any shares of common stock offered hereby, we urge you to carefully read this prospectus supplement and the accompanying prospectus, together with the information incorporated herein and therein by reference as described under the headings "Where You Can Find More Information" and "Incorporation of Certain Information by Reference."
 These documents contain important information that you should consider when making your investment decision.

-You should rely only on the information contained in or incorporated by reference into this prospectus supplement, the accompanying prospectus and any free writing prospectus authorized by us.
+You should rely only on the information contained in, or incorporated by reference into, this prospectus supplement, the accompanying prospectus and any free writing prospectus authorized by us.
 To the extent the information contained in this prospectus supplement differs or varies from the information contained in the accompanying prospectus or any document filed prior to the date of this prospectus supplement and incorporated by reference, the information in this prospectus supplement will control.
 You should read this prospectus supplement, the accompanying prospectus, the documents incorporated by reference into this prospectus supplement and the accompanying prospectus, and any free writing prospectus that we have authorized for use in connection with this offering, in their entirety before making an investment decision.